Your guide to doing business in Thailand

 The company is required to have a legal entity established in order to process a payroll.

 The timescale for completion of this process is one - two months.

-Typically foreign investors will do business in the form of a limited company, branch or representative office.
+Typically, foreign investors will do business in the form of a limited company, branch or representative office.
 There are different regulations and different tax issues for each form.
-The most common is the limited company.
+The most common choice is a limited company.